rahulgohil08/Spring-Boot-Starter/README.md

 # Spring Boot Todo Application

 This is a Spring Boot application with full CRUD operations for managing todos.
 It uses an in-memory data store for simplicity and includes proper error handling, validation, and API response wrappers.
+This project also includes features like JWT-based authentication, user management, and CSV file processing.

 ## Features